Maxlil-code/mbta-departure-time/README.md

 ## MBTA Train Departure Time

-A React app determining the next departure time from a given Subway terminal using the MBTA Api based on a certain number of parameters entered by the user.
+A React js app determining the next departure time from a given Subway terminal using the MBTA Api based on a certain number of parameters entered by the user.